DeepBrainChain/DBC-DOC/chain_ops/Machine_winding_steps_english.md

   + download_net: download bandwidth (take 20M bandwidth as an example, fill in 20).
   + longitude:Longitude.
 The east longitude is positive and the west longitude is negative (take the east longitude 131.1548123 as an example, fill in 1311548,Be careful not to fill in the longitude and latitude upside down.The error can be within the range of 30 km, and the pledge will be deducted if the content is wrong).
   + latitude:  Latitude.
 North latitude is positive and south latitude is negative (take south latitude 121.143253 as an example, fill in -1211432,Be careful not to fill in the longitude and latitude upside down.The error can be within the range of 30 km, and the pledge will be deducted if the content is wrong).
-  + Computer room information, you can choose from the following according to the situation: (China Mobile: China Mobile, China Unicom: China Unicom, China Telecom: China Telecom, non-Chinese operators fill in according to their actual names.The pledge will be deducted if the content is wrong)
+  + Computer room network information, you can choose from the following according to the situation: (China Mobile: China Mobile, China Unicom: China Unicom, China Telecom: China Telecom, non-Chinese operators fill in according to their actual names.The pledge will be deducted if the content is wrong)
   + Mirror information, choose from the following: (ubuntu, ubuntu-proofs)

 ### 3. Check and receive rewards